joshschmelzle/post-mortems/mtu.markdown

 At a remote site a few wireless clients were having intermittent issues.
-For example, two domain computers side by side configured the same way, and one would get L3 connectivity, the other would not grab an IP.
+For example, two computers (on the domain) side by side/configured the same way --- one would get L3 connectivity and the other would not grab an IP.

 On the Aruba controller, one would show up in `show ap association` and `show user-table`.
 While the problematic clients would only show up in `show ap association`, this means they're associated at L2, but they don't have L3 connectivity.